Harmful Sexual Behaviours (HSB)

 Professionals who work with families can struggle to identify which sexual behaviours are potentially harmful and which represent healthy sexual development.

-The Brook tool uses a traffic light system to categorise the sexual behaviours of young people and is designed to help professionals:
+In St. Helens we use a coloured screening system to categorise the sexual behaviours of young people and is designed to help professionals:

 For more information please view: